This post may contain affiliate links. Please read our disclosure policy.

 • Butter – You can use salted or unsalted!
 It just depends on your preference.

-You could bake this on baking sheet by putting the chicken on a baking sheet lined with parchment paper or aluminum foil and bake until the internal temperature reaches 165 degrees Fahrenheit, about 20 minutes.
+• An alternative to cooking this on the stovetop would be to cook this in the oven.
+Place the chicken on a baking sheet lined with parchment paper or aluminum foil and bake until the internal temperature reaches 165 degrees Fahrenheit, about 20 minutes.

-In an airtight container in the refrigerator, these cooked chicken breasts will stay fresh for about 3-4 days.
+In an airtight container in the refrigerator, lemon basil chicken will stay fresh for about 4 days.
 I recommend heating them back up in a pan over medium-high heat, flipping for just a few minutes until they’re heated through again.
+Splash a bit of chicken stock or water into the pan to add a little more moisture into the chicken if it looks dry.

 4.34 from 3 votes